-The stabilisation system, which is now available in 4K video appears to do a very good job.
+The stabilisation system, which is now available in 4K video does a very good job.
 It makes footage that should by all rights be unwatchable look good.

 Thanks to the ultra-wide camera, the Mate20 Pro can capture more dramatic images in some situations.
 Buildings can seem to tower higher above and you can fit more in the foreground.

 Having 3 cameras means the Mate20 Pro can recreate the look of wide-aperture images on a large-sensor camera.
-This works incredibly well on the P20 Pro and I’ll be checking it carefully on the Mate 20 Pro when I’m able to save images from it.
+It’s very useful for portraits where you want to have a blurred background.
+It works incredibly well on the P20 Pro and it doesn’t disappoint on the Mate 20 Pro.

 Follow the link to browse and download full-resolution sample images.

 The Huawei Mate20 Pro has an excellent camera.
 And although it’s not for every shot, I like having the 16mm equivalent wide-angle lens available.
 I think it gives the Mate 20 Pro an edge over the P20 Pro for some photographers.

 Its Aperture mode is also very good.
 I love the ability to shift point the focus post-capture and the control it gives over the degree of blur.
 It’s quite addictive.